RichieMay/freesocks/README.md

 make
 ```

-If you are using Mac OS,
+If you are using Mac OS:
 ```bash
 cd freesocks-master
 mkdir build && cd build